zyang1580/PDA/README.md

  ### Baselines

-We provide the codes for BPRMF/BPR-PC/BPR(t) Pop implemented by ourselves.
+We provide the codes for BPRMF/BPR-PC/BPR(t)-pop implemented by ourselves.

  ##### 1. BPRMF/BPRMF-A:
  + run BPRMF/BPRMF-A: